Base recognized for conservation work

 Camp Blanding translocates gopher tortoises from live-fire zones to a nearby conservation preserve where the state-threatened species can safely live out their days.
 Federally listed species also benefit from the base’s conservation actions.

 The base, for example, reached its red-cockaded woodpecker recovery goal of 25 potential breeding groups in 2009 — ahead of schedule.
 It has since helped translocate additional birds to regions across the South that haven’t met their Service-suggested goals.

 Roughly 55 stream crossings have been reinforced, with more than 8,000 tons of granite rock, across the installation which helps reduce erosion and improve water quality.
 Camp Blanding is also an important piece in a conservation greenway stretching from the Ocala National Forest up through the Osceola National Forest and into Georgia.
 Wide-roaming animals like the Florida black bear will one day benefit from the wildlife corridor.

 “We appreciate how Camp Blanding has managed the complexities of balancing fish and wildlife conservation, public hunting and fishing opportunities, and the training and readiness of our national military,” said Dr. Thomas Eason, Assistant Executive Director of the FWC.
 “The FWC congratulates Camp Blanding for the thoughtful planning, hard work, and conservation successes recognized by this significant award.”

-Ever since passage of the Sikes Act in 1960, the Service has worked even more closely with the military to conserve fish, wildlife and land on 30 million acres managed by the U.S. Department of Defense.
+Ever since passage of the Sikes Act in 1960, the Service has worked even more closely with the military to conserve fish, wildlife and land on approximately 25 million acres managed by the U.S. Department of Defense.

 Elsie Davis, Public Affairs Specialist